 Finish off by adding nonessential clothing items such as wraps, sweaters, hats or statement accessories such as watches, bow ties, bracelets, hair bows, and jewelry that fits the core and accent colors.

-My most important advice is to be comfortable in what you are wearing!
-Be yourself in your most natural so we that can reflect on your photos.
+My most important advice is to be comfortable with what you are wearing!
+Be yourself in your most natural so you can reflect that in your photos.
 I am always here if you have any questions!